 When we see a tombstone inscribed with the story of that person, we do not care, we cannot relate.
-When we see a tombstone with a joke or a message that we can apply to ourselves, we stop, think, and remember it.
+When we see a tombstone with a joke or a message that we can apply to ourselves, we stop, think, and possibly remember it.
 There is endless beauty and meaning in the vague and ambiguous, and only limited, fleeting meaning in the clearly and unilaterally defined.

 In general, art should be a blank slate onto which we etch our own meanings over time.
 It should not be something that is already full, something that we have no place to engrave our own meanings, memories, and feelings.
 If one cannot connect and put themselves in it, one feels detached, and discards it quickly.
 The art in which we ourselves become participants rather than just observers, becomes pieces of us, becomes ours in part.
 The artist-creator thusly becomes not a prophet, but a collaborator, someone with whom we worked to make something rather than someone who came to shove a pamphlet in our hand.
 The two-way connection will always be stronger.

 People naturally feel animosity towards Ivory-towered individuals who claim superiority and tell us things from their lofty perch.
 It was the hatred of that attitude that has led to the present populist revolt.
 We feel kinship with those who give us the sense that we are working together to make things better.
-Once upon a time, The National was an everyman band but it clearly ended up choosing to side with the elites, becoming one with them and sharing their tactics.
+Once upon a time, The National was an everyman band but it clearly ended up choosing to side with the elites, becoming one with them, and sharing in their tactics.
 The elites are rightfully hated because they do not work with the people, but because they try to preach.
 The people are rightfully insulted and indignant that others are trying to tell them how to live their life from up above in their gilded towers, “with gold in their bathing suits.”

 At the end of the day, how fitting is it that the worst record that The National has ever put out was the first to win a Grammy?
-At their most commercial, they are the most accessible that they have ever been to the mass audience and thus the most useful to the left.
+At their most commercial, they are the most accessible that they have ever been to the mass audience and thus the most useful to the political elites.
 It is this fact that conclusively proves that they have lost the charm and fascination that they once held.
 It’s a tragedy, it’s a perhaps inevitable reality.